Florissant Formation: Paleohabitats

 The fossilized algae and aquatic angiosperms indicate that the lake was freshwater and shallow.
 Near the streams and shore, moisture was plentiful, allowing lush vegetation to grow.
 However, further up the hillsides was more dry-adapted vegetation.
 At the base of the valley, trees (such as sequoias) dominated the landscape.
 The understory of this forest would have been composed of smaller trees and shrubs.
 There would have been a gradual transition between the different habitats from the base of the valley up the hillsides, with some overlap between the two.

 Insects from the area indicate different habitats as well.
 There are exclusively aquatic insects, such as dragonflies, that would have lived their entire lives on or near the lake.
 Meanwhile, the bees and butterflies would have preferred more open spaces in the surrounding hillsides and meadows.

 Paleoaltitude

-Early estimates of the elevation of the Florissant beds was determined to be between 300–900 meters, much lower than the modern elevation of 2,500-2,600 meters.
+Early estimates of the elevation of the Florissant beds was determined to be between 300 and 900 meters, much lower than the modern elevation of 2,500-2,600 meters.
 However, more recent estimates that are based on paleoflora have put the elevation in the Eocene much higher.
 Ranges from 1,900 to 4,100 meters have been proposed.
 This would indicate that global climate change, rather than tectonic uplift, would be the main cause of changing environments in the area.

 The actual elevation of the Florissant area during the Eocene is still being determined.
 While most of the analysis using paleoflora has the area at a higher elevation than modern times, there is evidence that the elevation was as low as the earlier estimates.